carpentries/maintainer-onboarding/_episodes/01-welcome.md

 > ## Pronouns and Names
 >
 > Using correct names and pronouns is important to setting a tone of respect.
 Learning these is hard to
-> do quickly, so we recommend displaying it prominently during the workshop.
+> do quickly, so we recommend displaying it prominently during the training.
 >
 > If on Zoom, give everyone a moment to update their display name to reflect this information.
 >